MIchaelKa/tech-knowledge-base/ML/Interview/120 Data Science Interview Questions.md

 3
 - What are some ways I can make my model more robust to outliers?
+	- Outliers in train data or during inference?
 	- Regularization
 	- Algorithms
 		- Using MAE instead of MSE